after12am/eisenscript/docs/reference/rotation.md

 # Rotation

-A rotation is a transformation that is performed by "spinning" the object around a fixed point.
+A rotation is a transformation that is performed by "spinning" the primitive around a fixed point.

 ## rx [float]